Rampage Brown: World of Sport Wrestling (2016–2019)

 Rampage was one of the roster members for the newly revived World of Sport Wrestling in 2016.
-On December 31, 2016, Rampage made his debut teaming with Ashton Smith to face The Coffey Brothers (Joe Coffey and Mark Coffey) in a losing effort.
+On 31 December 2016, Rampage made his debut teaming with Ashton Smith to face The Coffey Brothers (Joe Coffey and Mark Coffey) in a losing effort.

 On the first episode of WOS Wrestling 28 July 2018, Rampage defeated Grado and Justin Sysum to become the new WOS Champion.
 Rampage would make successful title defenses against the likes of Justin Sysum and Davey Boy Smith Jr. before losing the title to Sysum on the 28 September 2018 episode of WOS Wrestling.

 On 18 January 2019, Rampage returned to the promotion defeating Will Ospreay.
 Rampage would unsuccessfully challenge Justin Sysum for the WOS Championship on multiple occasions.
 Rampage’s last appeared of the promotion on 3 February 2019 once again losing to Justin Sysum for the WOS Championship.

 Return to WWE (2020–2022)

-NXT UK (2020–2022)

-In October 2020, it was reported that Biney had resigned with WWE and he reported to the WWE UK Performance Center on 28 October.
+In October 2020, it was reported that Biney had re-signed with WWE and he reported to the WWE UK Performance Center on 28 October.

 Biney made his debut under the ring name Rampage Brown on the 12 November 2020 episode of NXT UK defeating Jack Starz.
 Over the next few months, Rampage would rack up wins over the likes of Saxon Huxley, Josh Morrell, Dave Mastiff and Joe Coffey.
 After his win over Coffey, he accepted his handshake, establishing him as a face in the process.
 On the 21 March 2021, episode of NXT UK, Rampage interrupted NXT UK Champion Walter and declared himself the next challenger for the championship.
 At NXT UK Prelude, Walter defeated Brown to retain his championship.
+Rampage later challenged Ilja Dragunov for the NXT UK Championship but was defeated due to referee stoppage.

 Sometime in 2022, Brown was released from his contract.
 This was confirmed by WWE with his profile being moved to the alumni section of their own roster page.

+Return to Independent scene (2022–present)

+Biney returned to the UK independents in December 2022, challenging Dan Moloney for the TNT World Championship and BT Gunn for the BCW Heavyweight Championship.
+In June 2023, he faced Robbie X for the 1PW Openweight Championship in a losing effort.
+He was announced for Fife Pro Wrestling Asylum's 7 September 2023 Truth or Dare event and attempted to regain the UEWA European Heavyweight Championship in the main event, losing to champion Andy Roberts.